aaronottinger/hott.github.io/README.md

 ### Cultural Meaning (200-300 words)

 In this section, I'm going to investigate the cultural implications of my adaptation.
-You might want to select a particular theorist that helps you interpret your own artifact and/or process (e.g. De Foucault, Barthes, Bourdieu, Stuart Hall, De Certeau, Bourd, or someone else).
+You might want to select a particular theorist that helps you interpret your own artifact and/or process (e.g. Foucault, Barthes, Bourdieu, Stuart Hall, De Certeau, or someone else).
 It's really important that you engage with key words for the text/author you choose, define that term, and use it to inform a more cultural analysis of your own adaptation.

 # Rhetorical Significance (200-300 words)